khalilhajrii/sample-chatbot/README.md

 3.Get the top ten globally popular songs at that moment<br />
 4.joke with you<br />

-# To check the complete list of capabilities and how to access them, type 'help' in the message box.
+<h3> To check the complete list of capabilities and how to access them, type 'help' in the message box.</h3>